CiMorgan/SchoolApp/README.md

 The School WebAPI connects five data tables: Student, Teacher, Course, Activity, and Discipline.

 #### 2. Installation
-SchoolApp is a .NET Framework web application built using Visual Studio and tested using Postman.
+SchoolApp is a .NET Framework web application built using Visual Studio with Entity Framework 6, Bootstrap, and jquery.
+Endpoints were tested using Postman.
 It uses C#, Javascript, and HTML.

 #### 3. Usage:
 The following endpoints are used to add, update, delete, and retrieve information from the various databases.